How To Waterproof Your Electric Scooter

 The most important thing to know about your electric scooter is its IP rating.
-This information often comes in the manual.
-If not, check it out in the here, or Google it around.
+This information often comes in the manual or Google it around.
 If there is no information available about the IP rating of your scooter, it might mean that it’s not very water-resistant.

 The IP rating has two digits, for example, “IP54”.
 What we’re interested in is the second digit, or “4” in this case.
 Simply put, the higher the second digit, the more water-resistant the scooter is.
 4 is a pretty good water resistance level, providing protection against water splashes, and it is the most frequent grade that IP rated scooters have.
 Anything above 6 is almost truly waterproof, but those scooters are rare and expensive.

 This isn’t always the case, but the money spent on the scooter can sometimes be an indicator of the general level of its quality.
 This will often include how well the scooter is waterproofed.

 Manufacturers that produce cheaper versions of popular scooters are not so detail-oriented, and their products are often less protected against water.
 Simply knowing this can save you a few surprises if you’ve bought the scooter for very cheap.
 Don’t get me wrong – I myself often go for the cheapest version of something that still looks at least somewhat high-quality, but sometimes I do end up with a piece of junk.

 Be aware that electric scooters, like everything else, get worn out over time and it may become easier for them to break.
 Even if you never ride your scooter through rain, it can still get rusty from the humidity in the air.

 Why should you waterproof your scooter?

 There are two main reasons, and they both are especially good reasons if you live in a wet climate.